This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 Once you decide which internet service option will work best for you, take a second look and decide on your second best option.
 Then, go ahead and invest in both the first and second pick.
 Some even have a third option in their back pocket as well.
 This is known as having internet redundancy.

 Redundancy is especially important if you NEED to have internet access to do remote work from your RV.
-Both cellular broadband service and satellite internet are far from flawless.
+Both cellular broadband service and satellite internet do not deliver the same high-speed internet upload and download speeds that stationary internet setup systems do.
 You may have connectivity issues when using either.
 And as we mentioned before, you never know when a public Wi-Fi network might not be usable.

-However, if you have two or even three connectivity options available to you, you should be able to get online consistently pretty much anywhere.
+However, if you have two or even three connectivity options available to you, you almost always have enough data usage allowance to cover your needs.
+Keep enough battery life in all of your devices at any given time, and you should be able to get online consistently pretty much anywhere.

 Consider a Cellular Router